-If we or our partners fail to obtain regulatory approval for our drugs, including nusinersen, $IONIS-TTR{Rx}$ , volanesorsen, and additional approvals for Kynamro we or our partners cannot sell them in the applicable markets.
+If we or our partners fail to obtain regulatory approval for our drugs, including SPINRAZA, IONIS-TTR{Rx}, volanesorsen, and additional approvals for Kynamro we or our partners cannot sell them in the applicable markets.

-We cannot guarantee that any of our drugs, including nusinersen, $IONIS-TTR{Rx}$ and volanesorsen, will be safe and effective, or will be approved for commercialization.
+We cannot guarantee that any of our drugs, including SPINRAZA, IONIS- TTR{Rx} and volanesorsen, will be safe and effective, or will be approved for commercialization.
 In addition, we cannot guarantee that Kynamro will be approved in additional markets outside the United States or for additional indications.
-We and our partners must conduct time-consuming, extensive and costly clinical studies to show the safety and efficacy of each of our drugs, including nusinersen, $IONIS-TTR{Rx}$ and volanesorsen, before they can be approved for sale.
+We and our partners must conduct time-consuming, extensive and costly clinical studies to show the safety and efficacy of each of our drugs, including SPINRAZA, IONIS- TTR{Rx} and volanesorsen, before they can be approved for sale.
 We must conduct these studies in compliance with FDA regulations and with comparable regulations in other countries.

 We and our partners may not obtain necessary regulatory approvals on a timely basis, if at all, for any of our drugs.
-It is possible that regulatory agencies will not approve any of our drugs including, nusinersen, $IONIS-TTR{Rx}$ and volanesorsen for marketing or additional marketing authorizations for Kynamro.
-If the FDA or another regulatory agency believes that we or our partners have not sufficiently demonstrated the safety or efficacy of any of our drugs, including nusinersen, $IONIS-TTR{Rx}$ and volanesorsen, the agency will not approve the specific drug or will require additional studies, which can be time consuming and expensive and which will delay or harm commercialization of the drug.
+It is possible that regulatory agencies will not approve any of our drugs, including IONIS- TTR{Rx} and volanesorsen for marketing or additional marketing authorizations for Kynamro.
+In addition, even though Biogen has filed for marketing approval for SPINRAZA in the United States and Europe, it is possible that regulatory agencies will not approve SPINRAZA for marketing.
+If the FDA or another regulatory agency believes that we or our partners have not sufficiently demonstrated the safety or efficacy of any of our drugs, including SPINRAZA, IONIS- TTR{Rx} and volanesorsen, the agency will not approve the specific drug or will require additional studies, which can be time consuming and expensive and which will delay or harm commercialization of the drug.

-Failure to receive marketing authorization for our drugs, including nusinersen, $IONIS-TTR{Rx}$ and volanesorsen, or additional authorizations for Kynamro, or delays in these authorizations could prevent or delay commercial introduction of the drug, and, as a result, could negatively impact our ability to generate revenue from product sales.
+Failure to receive marketing authorization for our drugs, including SPINRAZA, IONIS-TTR ${Rx}$ and volanesorsen, or additional authorizations for Kynamro, or delays in these authorizations could prevent or delay commercial introduction of the drug, and, as a result, could negatively impact our ability to generate revenue from product sales.